yandex-cloud/docs/en/datalens/operations/dashboard/create-alias.md

 When adding an alias, make sure the field that the selector filters by is included in the dataset used to build the chart.
 Otherwise, the link will not work.

-{% cut "Example of invalid linking" %}
+{% cut "Wrong link creation example" %}

 {% include [datalens-data-join-wrong-example](../../../_includes/datalens/datalens-data-join-wrong-example.md) %}